cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Configuration

-For an MVP, all lanes can share the same mempool configuration.
-In this scenario, all lanes will be capped by the total mempool capacities as currently defined in the configuration.
-Namely, these are:
+For an MVP, we do not need to have a customized configuration for each lane.
+The current mempool configuration will continue to apply to the mempool, which now is a union of lanes.
+The total size of the mempool will be the sum of the sizes of all lanes.
+Therefore, the mempool capacities as currently defined in the configuration will put an upper limit on the union of all lanes.
+These configurations are:
 - `Size`, the total number of transactions allowed in the mempool,
 - `MaxTxsBytes`, the maximum total number of bytes of the mempool, and
 - `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into the mempool.

-With lanes, the total size of the mempool will be the sum of the sizes of all lanes.

 Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.
 Remember that, if `PrepareProposal`'s app logic can ever add a new transaction, it becomes _always_ mandatory to recheck remaining transactions in the